7 Best AI Image Upscalers in 2026 (Tested & Compared)

 • Up to 16x upscaling in Gigapixel - industry-leading headroom for print and archival work.

-• Prompt-guided enhancement - Redefine mode accepts a text prompt to steer detail generation.
+• Prompt-guided enhancement - Redefine mode accepts a text prompt to steer detail generation when you do want it.

 • RAW + TIFF support - works with photographer workflows, exports as TIFF.